 Almost everyone has experienced the discomfort of a sore tongue.
 Sores from burns and other common accidents are usually not anything to worry about.
 These should heal within one to two weeks unless there is a problem.

 Sores that do not heal could be indicative of oral cancer.
 Recurring sores along the side of your tongue can also clue us in to an issue with nighttime tooth grinding.

-During dental exams, we take a look at your tongue.
+During dental exams, our Tempe dentist will take a look at your tongue.
 If we notice unusual symptoms, then we let you know what to do next.
 Take a moment to look at your tongue every now and then during your oral hygiene routine.
 Many changes in its texture or color are easily corrected with early care.